 2. Typography Posters: As the name suggests, typography designs are all about texts and fonts.
 This has become a popular poster theme and can be adjusted for a variety of niches, audiences, and locations.

 3. Vintage Posters: Vintage or retro posters are another online product that is hugely popular.
 Whether it’s old black and white photos or remastered movie posters, there is a lot you can do with this poster theme to suit your audience and niche.

 4. Affirmation / Quote Posters: Affirmation signs can be mixed with a variety of other themes and are one of the best-selling online poster products.
 You could even take this trend and launch a store that allows buyers to create their own quote posters, like Zazzle has done.

 5. Art Posters: As we have mentioned, selling original art can boost your revenue in a big way.
-In fact, more and more galleries and art curators are moving their businesses online to include eCommerce options for art, photography, drawings, and even sculptures.
+In fact, more and more galleries and fine art curators are moving their businesses online to include eCommerce options for created works from artists, photographers, and even sculptors.

 6. Gallery Walls: Last but not least are featured gallery walls.
 These are groups of posters sold together to make a feature wall for living rooms, offices, bedrooms, and more.
 They have become a hugely popular online poster store theme, which has the added benefit of pushing up the average order value while also helping your shoppers with design inspiration.